 5. Match Values and Motives:

 The personality of an influencer and his/her social media image needs to reconcile with your brand’s image.
-The tone, character, voice, style, and content all should have a few common grounds so that the audience can think of you and the influencer as a right association.
+The tone, character, voice, style, and content all should have a few common grounds so that the audience can think of you and the influence as the right association.
 It shouldn’t look like apple and oranges else you’ll lose authenticity and it would look pretentious and fake.

 Where to find the right micro-influencers?

-If you are looking for local influencers then Google is your go-to resource.
-There are ample of directories and roundup posts where you can find the ideal influencers that you should approach.
-This is the simplest way to find influencers although it is kind of basic.
+If you are looking for local influencers, then Google is your go-to resource.
+There are ample directories and roundup posts where you can find the ideal influencers that you should approach.
+This is the simplest way to find influencers, although it is a kind of basic.
 You may not find the right people in case you are looking for a global reach.
-As soon as you start researching on influencer without a location specific keyword you’ll end up being bombarded with the results on macro influencers.
+As soon as you start researching influence without a location-specific keyword, you’ll end up being bombarded with the results on macro-influencers.

 What better place to look for social influencers than on social media itself?
-Start with a quick study of your current follower base and identify accounts who might be a good match.
-Next you should research for the relevant hashtags in your niche and finally, you can use filters and advanced search options to drill down on your query.
+Start with a quick study of your current follower base and identify accounts that might be a good match.
+Next, you should research the relevant hashtags in your niche and finally, you can use filters and advanced search options to drill down on your query.

-If you need quick relevant results than using tools like Influence.Co, BuzzSumo, InsightPool, HYPR etc. These tools give a quick overview of the relevant influencers and some also allow you to reach out to them from the tool itself.
-A bright side of using tools is that you get a lot of other metrics like engagement, posts frequency, popular contents etc. These combined offer valuable insights to help you better craft your strategy.
+If you need quick relevant results then use tools like Influence.Co, BuzzSumo, InsightPool, HYPR, etc. These tools give a quick overview of the relevant influencers and some also allow you to reach out to them from the tool itself.
+A bright side of using tools is that you get a lot of other metrics like engagement, posts frequency, popular content, etc. These combined offer valuable insights to help you better craft your strategy.